patrickmarmion/PandaDoc-Pre-Migration-Document-Log/README.md

 Click New Credentials, then select OAuth client ID.
 Select Web Application and give the App a name.
 Add an authorised redirect URI as:    http://localhost and create the Credentials.
-After being redirect, download the JSON file of your OAuth client.
+After being redirected, download the JSON file of your OAuth client.

+NPM Modules

+Install Node or make sure that you're running v16+ Make a directory where you will store the files and navigate to this directory on your terminal.
+Install the following NPM Modules:
+Dotenv
+Google APIs
+Axios
+Readline-promise

+Fork & Clone this Repo

+Bring the code into the directory that you created earlier